Skip to main content

 πŸ–₯️ Supported guest OS

-Officially supported OS.
-But there's a lot more than can run on XCP-ng.
+We only officially support operating systems which still receive support from their publisher.
+But there's a lot more that can run on XCP-ng.

 Windows based